-These buttons show up on all toolbars throughout the NCSS/PASS system.
-Clicking on them with the left mouse button will display that procedure.
-Clicking on one of these buttons with the right mouse button changes the button to the highlighted procedure.
+Quick-Access.
+These buttons show up on all toolbars throughout the PASS system.
+Clicking on them with the left mouse button will display the corresponding procedure.
+Clicking on any of these buttons with the right mouse button allows you to change the procedure assigned to each button.